 Lesson 3: Winning in China was key for Alibaba’s success, and Ma worked hard to beat out eBay to get on top in that market.

 Have you ever noticed that in most movies, the hero only finds their true strength after meeting their greatest challenge?
 If you think about it, the main characters would never realize their true potential if it weren’t for the villains.
 Crazy, right?

-This is just what happened to Alibaba.
+This happened to Alibaba.
 It’s the early 2000s and the company is still trying to make its mark on the retail market.
 But their “villain” that helped them eventually triumph turned out to be eBay.

-eBay packs a pretty mean punch with its massive presence in the US.
+eBay packed a mean punch with its massive presence in the US.
 Their first move was to buy the company that controlled 90% of China’s online consumer-to-consumer business.
 After rebranding it to EachNet, they were ready.
 But they wildly underestimated the underdog they were up against.

 Ma put the nail in the coffin by playing his trump card of knowing what appealed to the Chinese market and using clustered displays and graphics on his site.
 Making the pages westernized proved to be eBay’s downfall.
 When they moved the service to a US host in 2004, that was the end.